MevSecurity/MevSecurity.github.io/content/posts/Wormhole CCQ REST API DoS/index.md

 Only 2/3 requests were used.
 The purpose of using a small amount of requests was to demonstrate that the issue was not **network-related** , but **application-related**.

-I believed this issue could have been critical if 6+ guardians expose the endpoint, since this would lead to a "Permanent Denial of Service attacks (excluding volumetric attacks)". \
-Indeed, it is important to note that Guardians are also [expected to run full nodes](https://docs.wormhole.com/wormhole/explore-wormhole/guardian) :
-> The requirements for running a Guardian are relatively heavy, as they need to run a full node for every single blockchain in the ecosystem.

-Causing such a RAM incident would have other repercussions on other services (for instance, if geth for unexpected reasons, it can takes hours/days to resync properly).

 ## Recommendation
 1. The first part of the fix is to check the authentication before processing the JSON payload.
 ```golang